-When Colorado revised its laws regarding electric-assist bikes during 2017, 25 states in the U.S. considered e-bikes to be regular old bicycles, while 25 states regulated them as mopeds, motor-driven cycles, or motorized bicycles.
+When Colorado revised its laws regarding electric-assist bikes during the summer of 2017, 25 states in the U.S. considered e-bikes to be regular old bicycles, while 25 states regulated them as mopeds, motor-driven cycles, or motorized bicycles.

 The state now sees e-bikes as three different types of vehicles — e-bike Class I is for a pedal assist and provides electrical assistance up to 20 mph; e-bike Class II provides electrical power when the rider is pedaling or not and stops giving power when the e-bike reaches the speed of 20 mph; and e-bike Class III provides electrical power up to 28 mph.

-House Bill 17-1151 went into effect in in August of 2017 and said category I and II e-bikes can be ridden on a bike, pedestrian or multi-use paths, while Class III cycles can only be ridden on public roads.
+Passed in August of 2017, House Bill 17-1151 said category I and II e-bikes can be ridden on a bike, pedestrian or multi-use paths, while Class III cycles can only be ridden on public roads.

 Recommended Stories For You

 "We really did just try to attempt to stick with the state law just for consistency, the idea that we would try to create our own classes, then it gets even more confusing," he said.

 Following the state's regulations means e-bikes that aren't necessarily pedal-assisted (those with motorcycle-style throttles) will be allowed on pathways in town including the Gore Valley Trail and the North Recreation Path, as long as those bikes aren't able to travel faster than 20 mph.

 Mayor Dave Chapin asked how a person can tell the difference between a Class I, Class II or Class III e-bike.